The students from the Odyssey Programme 2019

 The Odyssey Research Programme is for the student who is curious about science, thinks deeper, is one who is not daunted by failure, and who understands that questions are more important than the “right” answers.

-Each year, the Odyssey Research Programme brings approximately 30 undergraduates (Odysseyans, as we call them) from the Divisions of Physics, Chemistry and Mathematics each year to actively participate in a paid research internship with faculty members of SPMS.
+Each year, the Odyssey Research Programme brings approximately 30 undergraduates (Odysseyans, as we call them) to actively participate in a paid research internship with faculty members of SPMS.

 The internship takes place during the 12 weeks of the special terms 1 and 2 of the university, during which Odysseyans will immerse in full-time research in their mentor’s laboratory and research group activities.